sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * TODO use API functions of TSF (memo, has_run, isset()?..: et al.)
 * TODO refactor coalesce_var to PHP 7.0+.
 * TODO Start requiring PHP 7.2+
-	* We'd love to use 7.4+ but 13% of our users are on 7.3 or lower (measured 2022/05/07).
+	* We'd love to use 7.3+ but 4.2% of our users are on 7.2 or lower (measured 2022/07/10).
 		* Otto said we'd have to learn from <https://wordpress.org/about/stats/> because it's leading.
-It's only off by 40%.
+It's only off by an insignificant 10% of all users.
 			* Let's henceforth rely on our data.
 TODO remeasure, compare change.
 * Moved TSF installation hanlder to a different file.
 * Improved letter spacing from logos.